 Here is my list of why HR is not respected in many healthcare providers.
 Some may be on other lists, some may not.
 Feel free to suggest more.

 - Process focus.
 We tend to focus on execution of HR functions: recruitment, compensation, benefits, employee/labor relations, legal compliance, training.
 We enforce and tick the boxes as we execute all of the necessary steps.
 At the end we feel good because “it was done right”.
 What would happen if we had an outcome focus?

 - Ignorant of the numbers.
-HR professionals don’t understand financial indicators.
-In many cases, they cannot read them or understand what they mean never mind mastering how HR can impact them.
+HR professionals don’t understand financial metrics.
+In many cases, they cannot read them or understand what they mean– never mind mastering how HR can impact them.
 The HR mantra often is “I am a people person.
 If I was interested in numbers, I would have become an accountant!”
 Think I am wrong?
 How many CHROs sit silently in Administrative meetings while the financials are being shared–or even labor utilization/productivity stats from departments ?
 If anything, they are studiously peering at their mobile device reviewing their presentation when the group gets to the real HR issues.
 And don’t think this lack of understanding/interest is going unnoticed.
-It may be why the career path doesn’t lead to the corner office doesn’t go through HR.
+It may be the most common career path to the corner office doesn’t go through HR.

 - Siloed from line operations.
 In most organizations, HR conducts its business in its own silo.
 There is a disconnect between the issues faced by managers and employees on the front line and what HR does.
 If we used auto manufacturing as an example, we operate as a parts supplier not as an essential part of the main process.